phybroptyx/CDX-E/README.md

 1. **Forest Detection/Creation**
    - Detects existing AD domain or prompts to create new forest
-   - If new forest: installs AD DS role, creates forest, exits with reboot instruction
+   - If new forest: installs AD DS role, creates forest
+   - **NEW v2.2:** Optionally reboots automatically with `-AutoReboot` flag
+   - **NEW v2.2:** Creates scheduled task for post-reboot deployment continuation
    - If existing: continues to configuration deployment

 2. **Sites & Replication Topology**